BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Just a few blocks from the Zocalo is another not-to-miss architectural wonder in Oaxaca: Basilica de Nuestra Senora de la Solidad.

-Mexicans love baroque and Solidad takes this architectural style to a whole new level.
-Built in 1682 and 1690, the facade of church is full of the most beautiful and symbolic sculptures and geometric designs.
-Check out the carved relief on the outside of the church of the Virgin Mary weeping over the body of Christ (the skull and cross and branches with leaves represent life after death).
+Mexicans love baroque architecture, and Solidad takes this style to a whole new level.
+Built in 1682 and 1690, the church’s facade is full of the most beautiful and symbolic sculptures and geometric designs.
+Check out the carved relief on the outside of the church of the Virgin Mary weeping over the body of Christ (the skull, cross, and branches with leaves represent life after death).
 The city over her other shoulder in the background is Jerusalem.

 3D relief of Virgin Mary on exterior of Solidad Basilica in Oaxaca

-Another reason to add this church to your Oaxaca itinerary is the view from the church and the neighborhoods clinging to the hills in the distance.
+Another reason to add this church to your Oaxaca itinerary is the view from the church, which shows the neighborhoods clinging to the hills in the distance.

 You might be interested in these Mexico travel guides: